TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 #### Time to create a real hash map

-  1. Start by creating a HashMap class or factory function, up to you.
+  1. Start by creating a `HashMap` class or factory function.
+It's up to you which you want to use.
 Then proceed to create the following methods:

   1. `hash` takes a value and produces a hash code with it.
 There are a lot of thought that goes into creating the most optimal hashing function, it is up to you if you want to do a research to find a good hashing function but do not dive too deep into the rabbit hole.
 Make sure to test that it's not producing too many similar hash codes that will lead to too many collisions.